 I chose to just cover one corner of the frame with jewels for a modern look, but if you wanted to totally bedazzle your frame you could cover the whole thing!
 I used my new frame to show off this pretty LOVE print by Paper Canoe Printables, my favorite source for cute instantly downloadable prints like the coffee print in my kitchen.

 Supplies for Valentine Jewel Picture Frame

 - Assorted flat-back craft jewels (my package came with a mix of pink, red, purple, and clear)

 - Pink and red craft paint (I used Martha Stewart paint in Pink Dahlia and Love Bird)

 - Craft glue (I used tacky glue)

-How to Make Valentine Jewel Picture Frame
+How to Decorate the Frame

-1. You can paint your frame a single color, or if you want to make a color-blocked frame like I did, use the seams in the corners of a frame as a guide and tape off each corner.
+Step 1.
+You can paint your frame a single color, or if you want to make a color-blocked frame like I did, use the seams in the corners of a frame as a guide and tape off each corner.
 Paint the top and bottom sides pink, remove tape and let dry completely.
 Then re-tape and paint the remaining two sides red.

-2. Go nuts adding your jewels!
+Step 2.
+Go nuts adding your jewels!
 I used tacky glue, but a glue gun or more permanent craft glue like e6000 would also work.
 To finish the frame, I filled in some of the gaps between jewels with a few sequins.